 Consultee Response GMEU No objection.
 There is the potential presence of Coastal and Floodplain Grazing Marsh priority habitat on the site, however the field results of the ecological survey suggest that the onsite conditions are not typical of the priority habitat; the site is under intensive management being ploughed and sown, is considered unsuitable to support breeding birds and sub-optimal for foraging and wintering birds associated with the designated sites, and the wintering bird surveys in 2021 did not identify such species.
-Given the low ecological value of the site, the enhancements proposed in the ecology report are probably proportionate to the proposed impact.
+Given the low ecological value of the site, the onsite mitigation is suitable.
+A condition is requested requiring a habitat creation/management plan and monitoring schedule, which includes corrective measures, to ensure that the neutral grassland can be created and maintained on site.
 Natural England No objection.
 The development will not have significant adverse impacts on the Bay's designated sites or SSSI and the shadow HRA can be adopted.
-A financial contribution should be made towards protection, enhancement or management of other areas to compensate for the loss of the Coastal and Floodplain Grazing Marsh.
+The BNG metric has been used appropriately to reach its conclusions and onsite mitigation will be acceptable, subject to detailed landscaping and habitat creation/management being secured through a condition.
 Lancashire Wildlife Trust Objects.
 Key concern is the potential loss or fragmentation of an ecological network that links areas of high conservation value through corridor and/or stepping stone habitat.
 In order to retain any viable ecological network within the wider Heysham peninsular, compensation habitat should be created outside of the area identified for development, to offset the loss of 'corridor' habitat.
 This should be in addition to any mitigation either on or off site and should be of adequate size to fulfil its desired function.
 A suitable restoration and management plan should also be in place with a clear strategy for how this will be delivered and maintained for at least the duration of the development.
 Arboricultural Officer No objection.
 Conditions for tree protection plan and planting requested Environment Agency No objection.
-LLFA No objection subject to standard conditions being imposed Planning Policy No objection.
+LLFA Planning Policy No objection subject to standard conditions being imposed No objection.
 The proposed battery storage facility may support existing renewable energy generation facilities nearby, will potentially support the expansion of renewable and low carbon energy generation in the district, contribute to reducing CO2e emissions, and support the Council's commitment to reaching net zero by 2030.
 The proposal will additionally improve the reliability of renewable energy supply in the district and support the agility of the grid in adapting to more decentralized renewable and low carbon energy production.
 The proposed site is well placed due to its close location near existing renewable energy generation facilities and supporting transmission infrastructure.
 The importance of tackling the climate change agenda must be recognised and the benefits of the battery storage scheme outweigh the loss of a small element of the nature improvement area.
 County Highways No objection.
 There will be a negligible impact on highway safety and capacity within the immediate vicinity of the site.
 Standard conditions required.

+000 ()

-Office for Nuclear Regulation No objection.
-Does not advise against this development as it does not present a significant external hazard to the safety of the nuclear site.
-Lancashire County Council Emergency No objection: all agencies can accommodate the proposals' changes within the Heysham Power Stations Off-Site Emergency Plan
+Office for Nuclear No objection.
+Does not advise against this development as it does not present a

+Regulation significant external hazard to the safety of the nuclear site.

+Lancashire County No objection: all agencies can accommodate the proposals' changes within the

+Council Emergency Heysham Power Stations Off-Site Emergency Plan

 Planning Team

 EHO No objection.
 No significant environmental health implications

 Parish Council No comments received

 Public Realm No comments received

 Ramblers No comments received

 LCC PROW No comments received